TheCandidStartup/TheCandidStartup.github.io/_drafts/evolution-computer-graphics.md

 Finally, the evolution of graphics APIs.
 Applications don't access graphics hardware directly.
 They use an API.
 It doesn't matter if a capability exists in the hardware if the API doesn't let you make use of it.

 ## History

+{% include candid-image.html src="/assets/images/compact-graphics-pipeline.svg" alt="Graphics Pipeline Key" %}

+Let's scrunch up my version of the graphics pipeline to make it more manageable.
+I will use variations of this diagram to illustrate how implementations have evolved over time.
+Stages will be color coded blue for fixed function hardware, orange for programmable hardware and green for software.
+A vertical dashed line will shown the boundary between application code and graphics API.

+### 1991-2000 : The Fixed Function Pipeline

+{% include candid-image.html src="/assets/images/opengl-graphics-pipeline.svg" alt="Graphics Pipeline Key" %}

+### 2001-2005 : Dedicated Vertex and Pixel Shaders

+### 2006-2010 : Unified Shader Model

+### 2011-2015 : Tesselation and Compute Shaders

+### 2016-2020 : New APIs for General Purpose GPUs

+### 2021+ : Ray Tracing and Machine Learning